nvim-lualine/lualine.nvim/README.md

                 -- 1: Shows tab_name
                 -- 2: Shows tab_nr + tab_name

+      path = 0  -- 0: just shows the filename
+                -- 1: shows the relative path and shorten $HOME to ~ -- 2: shows the full path
+                -- 3: shows the full path and shorten $HOME to ~

       -- Automatically updates active tab color to match color of other components (will be overidden if buffers_color is set) use_mode_colors = false,